How to Use APT with Proxy on Ubuntu and Debian

 Need to configure a proxy for APT?
 Here's how to do it.

-Using a proxy server as an internet access intermediary is a common business scenario.
-If you are running Ubuntu or Debian system behind a proxy server, you have unsuccessfully tried to install packages.
+Using a proxy server can be essential in environments where direct internet access is restricted or monitored, such as corporate networks.
+If you are running an Ubuntu or Debian system behind a proxy server, you may have unsuccessfully tried to install packages.

 APT Failed behind Proxy